Populus: India

 The trees are grown from kalam or cuttings, harvested annually in January and February, and commercially available up to 15 November.

-Most commonly used to make plywood, Yamuna Nagar in Haryana state has a large plywood industry reliant upon poplar.
+Poplars are most commonly used to make plywood: Yamuna Nagar in Haryana state has a large plywood industry reliant upon poplar.
 It is graded according to sizes known as "over" (over 24 in), "under" (18–24 in), and "sokta" (less than 18 in).